 Rules related to foreign subsidies – As countries look to incentivize mineral mining production, there may be regulations associated with accepting certain subsidies.
 In the EU, for instance, the new Foreign Subsidies Regulation allows the European Commission to investigate and remedy subsidies received from non-EU countries that they deem distort the EU’s internal market.

-Supply chain regulations – A range of new supply chain directives have come into place, in large part due to ESG and sustainability concerns.
+Supply chain regulations and policies – A range of new supply chain directives have come into place, in large part due to ESG and sustainability concerns.
 These include, for instance, Germany’s Supply Chain Due Diligence Act, which imposes due diligence obligations with the aim of preventing or ending certain human rights or environmental violations.
+Many investor corporations, such as OEMs, also maintain their own internal responsible sourcing protocols or similar mandatory policies for sustainable sourcing.

-Disclosure requirements – Corporations and investors increasingly have to disclose information related to ESG factors, be it as a result of the EU’s Sustainable Finance Disclosure Regulation or the Security and Exchange Commission’s impending climate disclosure rules, among others.
-These will certainly come into play with new mining developments – and executives should take note.
+Disclosure requirements – Corporations and investors increasingly have to disclose information related to ESG factors, for example, as a result of the EU’s Sustainable Finance Disclosure Regulation.
+While the US Security and Exchange Commission finalized its climate disclosure rules, on March 6, 2024, the rules have been stayed pending judicial review and are expected to be rescinded by the second Trump administration.
+However, existing disclosure requirements will certainly come into play with new mining developments – and executives should take note.

 State equity participation – It is common for countries with mineral resources to include a requirement or option for the state or a state-owned mining company to hold an equity interest in mining projects.